cyrilletuzi/angular-async-local-storage/README.md

 and my other major open source project, the [Angular schematics extension for VS Code](https://marketplace.visualstudio.com/items?itemName=cyrilletuzi.angular-schematics), is **used by 600 000 users**.
 It represents *months* of full time *unpaid* work.

 Want to help me by helping yourself?
-I released **[Schematics Pro](https://www.schematicspro.dev)**, a cross-framework tool for code, good practices, optimization and architecture automation.
+I released **[Schematics Pro](https://www.schematicspro.dev)**, a code automation tool for Angular, React, Vue, Ionic, Svelte, Stencil, Lit, Nest and more.

 ## Why this module?